jonathanolson/slither/notes/patterns.md

         - Wait, what would this do...?
       - [probably not - only after adding pruning] REORDER ATTRIBUTES?
   -
+  - Improved highlander:
+    - [first] Store whether a rule/pattern is highlander(!), it should be serialized?
+    -
+    - Currently it is NOT working with blank exit faces - notably exits that could be "double black"
+    - Even though exit face edges can potentially be determinate, the exit has three cases:
+      - For each solution, an exit edge is:
+        - (a) potentially red (solution has no edges through exit vertex)
+        - (b) single-black (solution has one edge to the exit vertex, and it exits as a connection)
+        - (c) HARD red (solution has two edges through the exit vertex)
+      - Just like our "if the indeterminate edges are the same, it is filtered out", this information needs to be included
+        - Solutions with the same exit "states" can be filtered out
+        - *** Adding red exit edge as a feature CHANGES this
+      - Current plan is to ADJUST the "simple (non-implication) closure" to filter highlander duplicates out, since we might add exit edge (red) features
+    -
+    - Highlander ON COLORS? (figure this out)
+      - Or maybe... match face values of exit faces?
+      - Can we... perhaps match whether "exit faces" are ... null? (because then we could get more indeterminate edges)
+        - Yes, if we expand this to pattern matching with blank exit faces, we'll be able to detect a TON of patterns
+          - !!!!!!
+(1,0) will get us the main pattern, instead of (4,?)
+        - Exit face (opposite a face WITH a numeric/null value, not ?) is a candidate to have a non-indeterminate edge
   -
   - Image output robustness: if a ruleset has more than N rules, split it up into chunks!
   -